What is the Difference Between Full Fibre and a Leased Line?

 If you’re looking for a super fast internet service for your business, then there’s really only two options that are going to satisfy your need for speed: fibre to the premises (FTTP) and a leased line.
 Although these are two very separate and distinct services, there’s actually a lot of similarities between the two, and quite a bit of overlap, too, so how do you know which is the right option for your business?

 So what is it that makes these two services so different?
-Really, what it all comes down to is contention, and actual received speeds.
+Really, what it all comes down to is contention, and actually received speeds.
 When you arrange for FTTP, the rate you pay will be for a guaranteed connection speed, not a guaranteed received speed.
-With FTTP, there will always, at some point along the cable, be another premises that is sharing that bandwidth, so while FTTP is often very good in terms of speeds, it’s not always that reliable.
+With FTTP, there will always, at some point along the cable, be other premises that are sharing that bandwidth, so while FTTP is often very good in terms of speeds, it’s not always that reliable.
 With a 20Mbps service, you won’t receive this all of the time.

 Leased lines are different; they are dedicated to your business and your business alone, which means that the speed you pay for is the speed you’ll receive.
 Leased lines tend to be a little more reliable, and are considered to be the next generation of business internet, perfect for those with greater needs.